knightsUCF/SpaceGame/design/design.md

 * how does Celeste accomplish this?

-* how do the characters break? should we use a jet pack to break in a much more precise way, yet let's lerp into this with the right amount of testable force
+* how do the characters break? should we use a jet pack to break in a much more precise way, and let's lerp into this with the right amount of testable force

 # Celeste Review